Note

 - The content type of the secret must be application/x-pkcs12.

-- Use the Key Vault certificate secret endpoint, which contains the secret.
+- You must use the Key Vault certificate secret endpoint, which contains the secret.

 Important

-If you don't provide the object version of the certificate, API Management will automatically obtain the newer version of the certificate within four hours after it's updated in Key Vault.
+If you don't provide the object version of the certificate, API Management automatically obtains any newer version of the certificate within four hours after it's updated in Key Vault.

 Note

-You can use the user-assigned identity to authenticate to a backend service through the authentication-managed-identity policy.
+You can use the user-assigned identity to authenticate to a backend service via the authentication-managed-identity policy.

-You can configure and use a user-assigned managed identity to access an event hub for logging events from an API Management instance.
+You can configure and use a user-assigned managed identity to access an event hub to log events from an API Management instance.
 For more information, see How to log events to Azure Event Hubs in Azure API Management.

-You can remove a system-assigned identity by disabling the feature through the portal or the Azure Resource Manager template in the same way that it was created.
+You can remove a system-assigned identity by disabling the feature via the portal or an ARM template in the same way that it was created.
 User-assigned identities can be removed individually.
 To remove all identities, set the identity type to "None"

 .

-Removing a system-assigned identity in this way will also delete it from Microsoft Entra ID.
+Removing a system-assigned identity in this way also deletes it from Microsoft Entra ID.
 System-assigned identities are also automatically removed from Microsoft Entra ID when the API Management instance is deleted.

-To remove all identities by using the Azure Resource Manager template, update this section:
+To remove all identities by using an ARM template, update this section:

 "identity": {